tgdwyer/tgdwyer.github.io/asteroids.md

   }
 ```

-# Additional Objects
+## Additional Objects
 Things get more complicated when we start adding more objects to the canvas that all participate in the physics simulation.
 Furthermore, objects like asteroids and bullets will need to be added and removed from the canvas dynamically - unlike the ship whose visual is currently defined in the `svg` and never leaves.
 We'll start with bullets that can be fired with the Space key, and which expire after a set period of time:

 [![Spaceship flying](AsteroidsShoot.gif)](https://stackblitz.com/edit/asteroids04?file=index.ts)

 However, the basic framework above is a good basis on which to extend.

+# Per-object State
 The first complication is generalising bodies that participate in the force model with their own type `Body`, separate from the `State`:
 ```typescript
   type Body = Readonly<{
     id:string,